 Trigger:

-A user wants to take an ownership of the bicycle.
+A user wants to make use of the bicycle.

 Pre-conditions:

 The user preliminary joins a membership of the Bicycle Sharing Service.

 The sensors built in the car and in the smartphone are required to periodically (normal) and non-periodically (urgent) send sensor data to the M2M Service Platform based on the trigger defined by the Service Provider.